 Do fathers who exercise produce smarter babies?
 Maybe.

 Turns out, mothers aren’t the only parents whose habits could impact a newborn’s health.
 A recent study found that male mice who exercised produced smarter babies than their nonexercising counterparts.
 Scientists suspect that when mice exercise their brains and bodies, they undergo changes in gene behavior, and this changed gene behavior can give their children a better chance at success.
-Take a look to the latest Herpagreens reviews.

 How does this work?
 Scientists have learned that factors like diet, stress and exercise can modify the behavior of the genes parents pass down.
 That means that parents don’t only pass down traits like hair color; they can also pass down traits developed during their lifetime, like anxiety.
 For example, a study of children of Holocaust survivors showed an inherited vulnerability to the effects of stress.
 In a biologic attempt to prepare the children to be raised in a threatening environment, survivors’ gene behavior was altered.

 Gene behavior can also be altered in a positive way.
 For example, according to a recent study from the German Center for Neurodegenerative Diseases and the University Medical Center Goettingen, a stimulating, “enriched” environment helped mouse fathers-to-be to produce smarter babies.
 Scientists who conducted this study placed male mice in two different environments, one that allowed them to exercise their bodies and minds, and another that provided no outlet for stimulation.